Get Your PADI Rescue Diver or Jr. Rescue Diver Certification Today.

 Step two: You will need to read and complete all knowledge reviews at the end of each chapter PADI Rescue Diver course manual to prepare you for your next step.

 In addition if you are also taking the EFR Emergency First Response and first-aid CPR course along with the Oxygen Provider course you will need to complete the knowledge reviews in those books as well, In order to prepare your academic session with your instructor.

-Step one: Log onto the PADI online system and complete your online academics.
+Step two: Log onto the PADI online system and complete your online academics

-Step two: During the classes scheduled classroom academic session.
-You will come into the shop and under the direct supervision of your PADI instructor and take a quiz that will verify you have completed your online academics.
+Step three: During the scheduled classroom academic session.
+You will come into the shop and take a quiz that will verify you have completed your online academics.

 Rescue Diver Training Dives

 Confined Water Rescue Training Dives